 Larger boats, like Cabin cruisers, often need two, three or more feet of water under their keel.
 Low tide, combined with a strong wind pushing the water out of the canal, can rain on your parade.
 Now you are sitting high and dry watching the pelicans floating by, looking down at you.

 If the boat dock in front of the house is deep enough, don't assume that the canal throughout is deep enough.
 Maybe you have to spend some uncomfortable hours on the bay until the water is high enough for your boat to pass those flat spots.

 If you are planning on buying a waterfront property on a small lake or a freshwater canal, it will be a lot easier.
 The use of powerboats on those waterways is usually restricted.
 Outdoor enthusiasts will feel like being in heaven, especially when kayaking or canoeing.
-However, the world is small, and you may feel somehow trapped.
+However, the "world" is small, and you may feel somehow trapped after a while.

-That is easy.
-Only a deep water canal can accommodate that type of boat.
-With a sailboat, you have a lot of other problems you need to avoid.
+That is another easy one, because only a deep water canal can accommodate that type of boat.
+However, with a sailboat, you have a lot of other problems you need to avoid.
 The channel needs to be free and clear of any obstacles.
-You don’t want to damage your mast or the expensive electronic equipment attached to it.
-You require more space to maneuver the boat.
-A power boat is way more responsive.
+You don't want to damage your mast or the expensive electronic equipment attached to it.
+You require more space to maneuver the boat in strong winds, strong current, and while sailing.

 Many homeowners, who decide to buy a waterfront home, do not even have a boat.
 They just like the view or the proximity to the water.
-Sitting in a launch chair and watching the sun go down – while dolphins or manatees are floating by – can be relaxing after a stressful day.
+Sitting in a launch chair and watching the sun go down - while dolphins or manatees are floating by - can be relaxing after a stressful day on the beach.